 Applying grease makes sense where it is necessary to assist in the surfaces smoothly moving past each other.

-Or, in other words, so they do not get stuck ie. seize together because they are just too tight to easily turn into the bb shell.
+Or, in other words, so they do not seize up because they are too tight to easily turn into the BB shell.

 Frame manufacturers are exceedingly precise in machining the bottom bracket shell.
 If the specification is an ID of 46mm, you will likely find deviations of perhaps 0.1-0.2mm either side of that.